mahfuja5768/Explore-Tech-Events/README.md

   <h2>Live link : https://explore-tech-events.vercel.app</h2>
 </div>

+### Technologies:
+- This project is made by React, Tailwind, Daisu Ui.
+Here for authentication I used firebase.

 ## # Different features and functionalities  of my website are giving below :

 ### ~ First of all I add a navbar in my site and also a banner section with carousel.
 In the navbar I showed logged in user photo and name.
 I placed here a logout and login toggle button.
 Here also placed website name and some nav items.